 A coven can only perform up to two rituals each day.
 A character may perform any number of rituals by themselves and they may include others in the ritual performance.
 But the power of the coven can only be used to combine magical strengths twice per day.
 Some magical paraphernalia increase the number of rituals a coven can perform in a single day.

-If a character is part of a coven that has already performed a ritual together that day, then they may join another coven but they cannot participate in another ritual conducted by that coven until the next day.
+If a character has contributed to a ritual as part of a coven, then they may join another coven but they cannot participate in another ritual conducted by that coven until the next day.

 - Members of a sect may co-operate to perform a ceremony even if they are dedicated to a different virtue